ghuser1984/demo-tutorial-repo/README.md

 ## Subheader 2

 Added this to once again walk through git commit

+## Local development

+1. Open index.html in your browser